Vohiro/airbnb-clone-project/README.md

 ## Overview of the AirBnB Clone for Backend
     🚀 Objective
 The backend for the Airbnb Clone project is designed to provide a robust and scalable foundation for managing user interactions, property listings, bookings, and payments.
-This backend will support various functionalities required to mimic the core features of Airbnb, ensuring a smooth experience for users and hosts.

-### 🏆 Project Goals
+### 🏆 Project Goals (Feature Breakdown)
 - User Management: Implement a secure system for user registration, authentication, and profile management.
 - Property Management: Develop features for property listing creation, updates, and retrieval.
 - Booking System: Create a booking mechanism for users to reserve properties and manage booking details.